jamesetaylor3/greedy-shopper/README.md

 # greedy-shopper

 This package computes which stores to go to and the best way to complete a trip to both minimize travel time and maximize number of items from the user's list.
 It uses PyO3 to act as a native Python module.
-It relies on two greedy algorithms, hence the name: greedy-shopper.
+It relies on a greedy algorithm, hence the name: greedy-shopper.

 ### Install nightly rust